top of page

 005_edited_edited.jpg

-I am an associate professor at Graduate School of Economics, Kobe University.
+I am an associate professor at Graduate School of Economics, Kyoto University.

 Full CV and contact are available in PDF here.